90th anniversary of the Latvian Republic: Domestic events

 The celebrations, which spanned the month of November, were broadcast live and viewed by a total of 1.34 million Latvian residents, culminating with over 500,000 viewing President Valdis Zatlers' speech at the Freedom Monument on November 18, where a military parade was also held on that day.

 International events

 A number of cultural events were held in Russia.
 On November 8 a concert was held in Moscow by the Moscow Latvian Culture Society Choir.
 On November 11 on Latvian Freedom Fighters' Remembrance Day saw the Russian premiere of the Latvian feature film "Defenders of Riga" at the Moscow Cinematography Center.
 The acclaimed chamber orchestra "Kremerata Baltica", pianist Vestards Šimkus, cellist Marta Sudraba and mezzo-soprano Baiba Berķe performed.

 A concert program was held in the city of Vitebsk in Belarus, where contemporary and traditional Latvian music was showcased.

-In addition to a gift of historical documents from the archives of the Hoover Institute related to Latvia–United States relations, the USA granted Latvia inclusion into the Visa Waiver Program.
+In addition to a gift of historical documents from the archives of the Hoover Institute related to Latvia–United States relations, the US granted Latvia inclusion into the Visa Waiver Program.